 Up to two William & Mary students may be selected each year for each institution.
 Courses are taught in English, though if you are fluent in the host school language, you may take courses taught in that language.
 Students must earn an equivalent grade of "C" or better, from the exchange program school, for credits to transfer to the William & Mary law degree.
 Credits earned in the semester abroad program will be entered to your W&M transcript as pass-fail credits and therefore are subject to the 25% limitation on ungraded academic credits allowed towards your degree.
 Students will not get credit for coursework that is 30% or more duplicative of a course already taken at W&M.

 Applications (PDF) are accepted from January to the Friday before spring break of your second year of law school, and you will study abroad during the fall semester of your 3L year.
-Course plan for year during which you intend to spend a semester abroad must be approved in advance by the Vice Dean and Registrar.
+Course plan for year during which you intend to spend a semester abroad must be approved in advance by the Associate Dean of Academic Affairs and Registrar.

 At the conclusion of a Study Abroad experience, students are required to complete a program evaluation.
 Evaluation feedback assists the Law School with identification of program strengths and weaknesses, and offers the opportunity to enhance future programming.

 The student program evaluation will be administered through a printed evaluation questionnaire, and will capture information on pre-departure advising, host orientation, living accommodations, healthcare, curriculum, academic environment and quality.
-The evaluation will be completed within 30 days of a student's return from a study abroad experience and will be turned in to the Vice Dean.
+The evaluation will be completed within 30 days of a student's return from a study abroad experience and will be turned in to the Associate Dean of Academic Affairs.
 Completion of an evaluation is required to receive coursework credit.

 Hard copies of information on the different schools are available in the International Programs Office, Room 238.
 If you have questions, please contact the Associate Dean for Academic Affairs, Adam Gershowitz, [[amgershowitz]].